unep-grid/mapx-documentation/docs/legal-notices/terms-of-use.rst

 - Avoid actions that could damage, disable, overburden, or impair MapX or interfere with another user's experience.

-Intellectual property
+Intellectual Property
 ---------------------

-MapX ownership
+MapX Ownership
 ^^^^^^^^^^^^^^

 All intellectual property rights for the MapX platform, including its design, functionality, and content, belong to UNIGE/GRID and its licensors unless explicitly stated otherwise.

-Data ownership and access
+Data Ownership and Access
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Data uploaded to a workspace in MapX is owned by the user who uploaded it.